ryanbell1997/DiamondKata/README.md

 # 2 Branches - 2 Approaches

 There are two branches with two different implementations.
-NumericalApproach follows a mathematical approach to calculate the number of spaces between the characters, however I initially thought that this is a less efficient method, because this approach is O(n) on the number of spaces.
+The mathematical approach calculates the number of spaces between the characters, however I initially thought that this is a less efficient method, because this approach is O(n) on the number of spaces.

-The master approach copies the previous element and creates a substring of the spaces, and then adds the extra spaces for the next line.
+The non mathematical approach copies the previous element and creates a substring of the spaces, and then adds the extra spaces for the next line.
 On research, I am under the impression that .SubString() is O(1), which means this section of the code scales better.
 What I will admit is this approach is not quite as clean and feels like it is more error prone.
+The flip side is that the alternative mathematical approach is easier to cover with more test cases.

+# My Conclusion

+I believe that despite the big O of the mathematical approach, I believe it is the most suitable solution.
+Bearing in mind the use case and the fact we are using characters, a memory exception is so unlikely to occur.
+The mathematical approach is cleaner, safer, more testable, and therefore that would be my choice.
+Considering and balancing time and space complexity is not a wasted exercise however!